tamdavidson/Development-Environment/README.md

 I was looking at the image creation.
 This I currently where I am stuck.
 I know I want to use Packer, but I also wish for the ISO to be stored remotely on the ESXi server.
 There is already a workaround for this, as other users in the past have had the same issue, which is resolved [here](https://github.com/hashicorp/packer/issues/7306#issuecomment-471004518).
 Creating VMware images for all my OS's in the end-game network diagram will be a massive feat.
 The sensible thing will be to start small with a Windows server image and maybe Windows 10 and Windows 7 images, then work up from there.
 Once I have one or two of these images, it will become a lot of copy & paste.
 There are some considerations I have that I will have to research.
 If that's okay with you, I will go ahead and list them below and update them when I have a solution.
 I might even make them issues.

+I have worked on and modified the repo [ eaksel // packer-Win2022](https://github.com/eaksel/packer-Win2022).
+This repo seems to work, and I could use it to create an image on the ESXi server. i have modified it for my own use and will continue to do so until i can get it how i want it to work, such as having the ISO contain in the ESXi server and the image have a basic configuration.

 - windows update, roll back and select certain versions. builds
 - out-of-support OS
 - will the stored ISO ever get outdated?